xchjason/CovidPopulationModel/README.md

 ## 3.1	Selecting an assumption set

-The Tufts COVID research team maintains a “warehouse” of assumption sets that each represent a geographic region and period.
-This section describes how to specify an assumption set representative of the setting and period for which the simulation model will make projections.
-Assumptions specified in each assumption set include:
-- Dwell time distributions that quantify how long patients remain in each health state;
-- Probability distributions that quantify the proportion of patients in each state who progress to a more severe health state; and
-- COVID reproductive value that represents the rate each day at which the number of individuals in the population infected with COVID is increasing or decreasing.
-To specify an assumption set, open the control workbook and navigate to the SETTINGS sheet.
-Then specify:

-- The target region – i.e., the region you are interested in simulating.

 ### 3.1.2  If the training region dropdown list does NOT contain the target region
 In this case, the model warehouse does not contain an assumption set calibrated using data from the region to be simulated (the target region).